2022–23 Belgian Cup

-The 2022–23 Belgian Cup, called the Croky Cup for sponsorship reasons, is the 68th season of Belgium's annual football cup competition.
-The competition will begin on 24 July 2022 and will end with the final on 30 April 2023.
+The 2022–23 Belgian Cup, called the Croky Cup for sponsorship reasons, was the 68th season of Belgium's annual football cup competition.
+The competition began on 24 July 2022 and ended with the final on 30 April 2023.
 The winners of the competition will qualify for the 2023–24 UEFA Europa League play-off round.

 Match times up to 30 October 2022 and from 26 March 2023 were CEST (UTC+2).
 Times on interim ("winter") days were CET (UTC+1).

 Competition format

 The competition consists of one preliminary round, followed by ten proper rounds.
 All rounds are single-match elimination rounds.
 When tied after 90 minutes in the first three rounds, penalties will be taken immediately.
 From round four, when tied after 90 minutes first an extra time period of 30 minutes will be played, then penalties are to be taken if still necessary.

 Teams will enter the competition in different rounds, based upon their 2022–23 league affiliation.
 Teams from the fifth-level Belgian Division 3 or lower will begin in round 1, with the exception of sixteen teams from the Belgian Provincial Leagues which were randomly drawn to start in the preliminary round.
 Belgian Division 2 teams entered in round 2, Belgian National Division 1 teams entered in round 3, Belgian First Division B teams in round 5 and finally the Belgian First Division A teams entered in round 6.
 U23 teams are not eligible for the Belgian Cup and will not enter the cup.